ucb-bar/ccbench/README.md

     $ ./runall.sh

-The "runall.sh" script is the preferred way to compile benchmarks, run the tests, collect the results, and plot the results.
+The "runall.sh" script is the preferred way to compile benchmarks, run the tests, collect the data, and plot the results.

 You will need matplotlib installed to graph results.
 The 'open' command is also used, which only works on OSX (comment it out otherwise).